Nihility-Ming/Design-Patterns-In-Objective-C/README.md

 ## License

-DesignPatterns is available under the MIT license.
+Design Patterns In Objective-C is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.